 Today, the Bitcoin currency moved to the highest levels it has been moving in for more than a month, amounting to 19 thousand and 21 thousand dollars, in light of the attempts of investors to absorb their losses as a result of tightening monetary policies.

-Bitcoin was stuck in its narrowest trading range in nearly two years in September, partly reflecting uncertainty about how far central banks will go in raising interest rates in the face of a slowing global economy, amid the inability to determine the direction.
+Bitcoin was stuck in its narrowest trading range in nearly two years in September, partly reflecting uncertainty regarding how far central banks will go in raising interest rates in the face of a slowing global economy, amid the inability to determine the direction.

 And the consecutive rise for the fourth consecutive sessions confirms that there is pent-up demand for (Bitcoin), which has been trading in a relatively narrow range during the past two months with low volatility, according to what analysts indicated to “Bloomberg”.